-Saute Veggies: In a large skillet, heat oil over medium heat, add onion and saute for about 5 minutes.
-Add carrots and cook another 3 minutes.
-Add zucchini, squash, mushrooms, herbs/seasonings and good pinch of salt, continue to saute for another 2 minutes.
-We don’t need to saute the zucchini, squash and mushrooms too much, we want their juices to fully release while baking.
+Saute Veggies: In a large skillet, heat oil over medium heat, add onion and garlic, saute for about 5 minutes.
+Add carrots, zucchini, squash, mushrooms, herbs/seasonings and good pinch of salt and pepper, continue to saute for another 5 – 7 minutes.
+We don’t need to saute the zucchini, yellow squash and mushrooms too much, we want their juices to fully release while baking.
 Remove from heat.

 Spinach Ricotta: Mix together the cashew ricotta and spinach, mix well.

 Assemble & Layer: Using a large rectangular baking dish (9 x 12) place about 1/3 cup of sauce on the bottom of the dish spreading to coat, add a layer of pasta, top with 1/2 ricotta cheese and 1/2 vegetables.
 Add another layer of pasta, 1/2 of the remaining sauce, then the rest of the ricotta, then vegetables.
 Add one more layer of pasta and top with the remaining sauce.
 Cover with lid, small silpat or foil.

 Bake: Cover and bake on the center rack for 40 minutes.
 Let rest covered for 5 minutes, remove cover and let cool 10 minutes.
 If not using no-boil noodles, you can remove the cover half way through for a baked look.